doofpot/DBFToMySQL/README.md

+This repository is not maintained.
+Use it for your own ideas.
+I don't maintain it any more, because I don't need it.
+We migrated all our stuff to MySQL and MSSQL.

 DBF To MySQL
 ========================================================================================================================

 This script imports DBASE/FoxPro files, located in a subdir, into a MySQL database.
 It can be used for reverse engeneering of FoxPro applications.
 For OS/X and Linux, I didn't find any usefull and working tool to do this